 Can I confess?
 I actually don’t mind doing laundry.
 But that’s because I have a secret.
 And it changes everything.
-It’s one simple tip to make laundry so much easier and less overwhelming!
+It’s one big tip for hassle-free laundry!

-I’d rather do laundry than a lot of other household chores.
+I’d rather do laundry than do a lot of other household chores.
 I like the feeling I get when the laundry is washed, dried, folded, and put away – in other words, finished.

 But for brief moments in time (like, you know, until you change your clothes again), laundry is one thing you can actually check off the to-do list and say “complete”.